Cooperative quantum tunneling of the magnetization in Fe-doped Li$_3$N: Experimental

 \section{Experimental}

 Single crystals of several millimeters along a side were grown from a lithium-rich flux\,\cite{Jesche2014b,Jesche2014c}.
 Temperature-dependent and isothermal magnetization were measured using a Quantum Design Magnetic Property Measurement System (MPMS3) equipped with a 7\,T magnet.
 The data obtained were corrected for the diamagnetic sample holder: The sample was sandwiched between two Torlon discs and fixed inside a straw.
 The diamagnetic contribution of the Li$_3$N host was subsequently subtracted using $\chi_\mathrm{M}(\mathrm{Li}^{1+}) = -8.8\cdot 10^{-12}$\,m$^3$mol$^{-1}$\,\cite{Banhart1986} and $\chi_\mathrm{M}(\mathrm{N}^{3-}) = -1.63\cdot 10^{-10}$\,m$^3$mol$^{-1}$\,\cite{Hohn2009}.
+Magnetization measurements at lower temperatures of $T = 0.23$\,K were performed by a custom-made high-sensitivity micro-Hall effect magnetometer in a He3 Oxford Instruments fridge in the presence of magnetic fields generated by an American Magnetics 3D vector superconducting magnet.
+Chemical analysis was performed using inductively coupled plasma optical emission spectroscopy (ICP-OES, Vista-MPX).
+To this end, the samples were dissolved in a mixture of hydrochloric acid and distilled water.
+For simplicity, the nominal Fe concentrations are used through the text.
+The measured values for $x$ are provided in Tab.\,1.